-With the Task Replay function, it is possible to watch a video of the student's task solution for a specific task.
-In the Individual Path Summary menu, it is necessary to select the student by colour and the specific task you want to view, and then click on the Play Task button to play it back.
+colour and the specific task you want to view, then click the Play Task button to play it back.
 This will show you exactly what the student did, what they did wrong, where they got stuck, and make it easier to help them.